kellystyles/fungiflow/README.md

   -sa SINGULARITY_ANTISMASH, --singularity_antismash SINGULARITY_ANTISMASH
                         Singularity image for antiSMASH -its, --its           Search assembly for ITS sequences.
 Part of post-analysis module.
   -k, --kraken2         Run trimmed reads against Kraken2 standard database.
 Will save unclassified reads (i.e., not matching the standard database), which will be used for assembly.
+Should not be used for a metagenomic assembly.
                         Part of taxonomic module.
   -e, --eggnog          Functionally annotate the assembly proteins with eggnog.
 Part of annotation module.
   -b, --blobplot        Run blobtools module on output assembly.
 Part of blobtools module.